mslinn/sinatra-warden-example/README.md

 # [2014-05-18 12:11:27] INFO  WEBrick::HTTPServer#start: pid=72027 port=9292
 ~~~

-With that running in Terminal visit http://localhost:9292 to see the app.
+With that running in a terminal, visit http://localhost:9292 to see the webapp.

-### shotgun
+### Shotgun

-There is a ruby gem called **shotgun** which is very useful in development because it will pick up changes to your ruby files.
-So you won't need to stop and restart the server every time you change a file.
-To use shotgun with our config.ru file, you need to tell shotgun which file to use, like so:
+There is a ruby gem called `shotgun` which is very useful in development because it will pick up changes to your Ruby files.
+This means you won't need to stop and restart the server every time you modify a source file.
+To use `shotgun` with our `config.ru` file, you need to tell `shotgun` which configuration file to use, like this:

 ~~~bash
 $ shotgun config.ru